BillyDM/billydm.github.io/content/blog/clarifying-some-things.md

 # Clarifications

-I want to clarify that I do think a fully-featured GUI library in Rust is possible, it's just still maybe a few years away.
+I want to clarify that I do think a fully-featured GUI library in Rust is possible, it's just that it's still years away.

 Also I want to state that my complications have more to do with the fact that I'm writing a complicated DAW GUI and not a typical desktop application.
 Existing Rust GUI libraries are already (mostly) competent at this.

 And yeah, I was maybe a bit quick to dismiss [slint](https://slint-ui.com/) and [makepad](https://github.com/makepad/makepad) in my post.
 I now have a different reason for not going with those which I'll explain below, but I don't want to downplay the potential of these projects (and also projects like [vizia](https://github.com/vizia/vizia) and [iced](https://github.com/iced-rs/iced)).

-I now think declarative is possible to use for something as complex as a DAW (although it's still more cumbersome IMO).
+I now think declarative is probably possible to use for something as complex as a DAW (although it's still more cumbersome IMO).
 Immediate mode might also work if executed correctly.

 The [xilem](https://github.com/linebender/xilem) architecture also seems very promising in solving a lot of the problems that a GUI library in Rust has.
 But of course it's just an experiment at the moment.